Almahrouky/BookCamp/README.md

 The library has a GUI to make things easy.
 ## Demo
 [![Demo](https://img.youtube.com/vi/F30uIxhR9aI/0.jpg)](https://www.youtube.com/watch?v=F30uIxhR9aI)
+Click on the above image to open the video
 ## Features
 - Graphical-User-Interface (GUI)
 - log-in and sign-up